collective live+work spaces

 ✦ 20m2 cottage

-the original plan included some nice details such as a climbing wall on one end of the building, but was overspecified in others, including a lift, partly for multigenerational accessibility but not required with simplex units on the 1st floor accessed by ramp up (instead of steps)
+the original plan included some nice details such as a climbing wall on one end of the building, but was overspecified in others, including a lift, partly for multigenerational accessibility but not required with units on the 1st floor accessed by ramp up (instead of steps)

-the veg garden is a nice feature, however some of its land would be very desireable as an additional (probably quiet) outdoor space, with the veg garden reduced to a kitchen garden; for those wishing to maintain organic gardens (at least some of the cohousing residents) it would be preferable for them to acquire a larger and thus more productive dedicated plot nearby which visitors could better participate in, though personally I think it better to have a partner programme with a local farmer
+the veg garden is a nice feature, however some of its land would be very desireable as an additional (probably mainly quiet) outdoor space, with the veg garden reduced to a kitchen garden; for those wishing to maintain organic gardens (at least some of the cohousing residents) it would be preferable for them to acquire a larger and thus more productive dedicated plot nearby which visitors could better participate in, though personally I think it better to have a partner programme with a local farmer

 being sold by an association managing it since 2008, purchased in 2013 to transform as a cohousing project, and most recently a brief attempt to transform as a (somewhat grandiose and wishfully state funded) community hub supporting an eco-village on the surrounding hill but no progress was made by the sole founder/custodian

-taxes will push the monthly contributions up a bit, but can be mitigated and is still likely to be easily considered excellent value given the location
+taxes will push the monthly contributions up a bit, but can be mitigated and is still likely to be easily considered excellent value

 whilst the size of a hub and would have a full spread of facilities, it would only operate as a minihub as the village is the last before the mountains and there'd be low demand for public access coworking, nontheless good opportunity for infrequent events